GRAPH-0/GraphGDP/README.md

 Official Code Repository for GraphGDP (ICDM 2022).

+We will make a more detailed explanation soon.

 ## Dependencies

 The main requirements are:
 * pytorch 1.11
 * PyG 2.1
 * DGL 0.9.1 (for GIN-based metrics from GGM-metrics)

+Others see requirements.txt .

 ## Data